 And that's not all – as a bonus point, the ice bucket has a neat cover, so you can use the whole surface when not chilling your drinks.

-Love our tropical garden ideas?
+Love the vibe of tropical garden ideas?
 Then this may well be the outdoor bar design for you.

 Bamboo sides and a traditional-style roof add to the exotic vibe, which is then brought to life with brightly colored accessories.
-We love the neon-pink chairs and tiki-style lights nearby too, making this the perfect spot to entertain guests well into the evening.
+We love the neon-pink chairs and tiki-style lights nearby too, making this the perfect spot to entertain guests and get the party started.

-Invest in pineapple-shaped cups to fill with cocktails and add a flamingo ornament or two, and you'll be ready to party.
+Invest in pineapple-shaped cups to fill with cocktails and add a flamingo ornament or two, and you'll be all set for a night to remember.

 If a tropical theme isn't for you, then how about going for a chic bistro set instead?
 But the sleek table shown above has a contemporary twist – it lights up!
 It's a fun touch to a timeless classic, plus will up the ambience with its soft glow.
-Take a look at our garden lighting ideas for more illumination inspiration.
+There's plenty more illumination inspiration in our garden lighting ideas feature.

-And if you've got the space, pop a raised planter nearby full of varieties of mint.
-That way, you can easily add the leaves to your favorite G&T to give it a botanical boost, and it'll look stylish too.
+And if you've got the space, pop a raised planter nearby full of different types of herbs.
+That way, you can easily add leaves or flowers to your favorite G&T to give it a botanical boost, and it'll look stylish too.

 Want to add an instant bar to your small space?
 No problem – just check out this nifty solution.
 There's an ice bucket beneath to keep bottles cool, whilst a platform on top is useful for perching your glass (and maybe a bowl of snacks).
 It's a simple but clever way to turn even a tiny terrace or balcony into the ultimate chill-out zone.